brightbox/docs.brightbox.com/content/docs/ruby/ubuntu/index.md

     #!shell
     $ sudo apt-get install ruby1.8 rubygems

-Note that some very old versions of Rails do not work with the latest versions of Rubygems - if you're using our rubygems 1.3.7 packages and don't want to upgrade, you can pin them like this:

-    cat <<EOF > /etc/apt/preferences.d/rubygems
-    Package: rubygems
-    Pin: version 1.3.*
-    Pin-Priority: 600
-    Package: rubygems1.8
-    Pin: version 1.3.*
-    Pin-Priority: 600
-    EOF

 #### Passenger Support

 It's now recommended to use Phusion's own [Ubuntu packages for Passenger](https://www.phusionpassenger.com/install_debian) (we helped develop them, so we know they're alright ;)